sensible-hq/sensible-docs/readme-sync/v0/docgen/document-generation-intro.md

 hidden: true
 ---

  You can programmatically fill in templated forms with structured data using Sensible.
-First, create a fillable form, either PDF or HTML, and add unique identifier to fillable elements, like this:
+First, create a fillable template document, either PDF or HTML, and add unique identifier to fillable field elements, like this:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/docgen-1.png)

-then you can use Sensible's [generation API](https://docs.sensible.so/reference/fill-form) to populate the fillable elements with data:
+then you can use Sensible's [generation API](https://docs.sensible.so/reference/fill-form) to specify the data you want to use to populate the fillable fields:

 ```json
 {